-For 3 years running, small groups of KTS+ pupils have taken part in Tall Ships Adventures.
+Small groups of KTS+ pupils have taken part in Tall Ships Adventures over the years.
 Tall Ships Youth Trust is a registered charity founded in 1956.
 They are the UK’s oldest and largest sail training charity, dedicated to the personal development of young people age 12 to 25, through the crewing of ocean-going sail training vessels.

 Please click on the link below to find out more about Tall Ships Adventures.

 On Saturday 15th April 2017, a group of six lucky KTS+ students climbed on board the school mini bus and headed up to Greenock which is small port on the Clyde west of Glasgow.
 We were joining other young people who had travelled from England to be part of the crew of the tall ship Stavros S Niarchos for a week’s sailing around the west coast of Scotland.

 Stavros S Niarchos is an impressive eye catching brig rigged tall ship and is owned by the Tall Ships Youth trust.
 She has a crew of up to 67 people and was built in the year 2000, weighing 200 tons with a length of 200ft.

 The Sunday involved a day of training and getting fitted out with oil skins and harnesses and then we were divided into two groups Red watch and White watch.
 Then on Sunday we were off out of port and heading south towards the Isle of Arran.